infinitest/infinitest.github.com/_doc/intellij.md

 *Note*:
 Infinitest detect changes on the .class files but by default, IntelliJ does not compile classes when saving code.
 So Infinitest will only detect changes and run test when building project (Ctrl+F9).
-Alternatively you can configure IntelliJ to "Make project automatically" on save in `Settings->Compiler`.
+Alternatively you can configure IntelliJ to "Make project automatically" on save in "Settings->Compiler".
 This way, you tests will be executed on save.

 ## Viewing test results